YDance (Scottish Youth Dance)

 In 2009 Gillian took 3-month sabbatical to study at Broadway Dance Centre in New York, along with attending many other professional development programmes such as Urban Dance Camp in 2013.

-Gillian has worked on many different projects throughout her time at YDance – Dance in Schools Initiative, Free to Dance, YDance Active, Project Y and many more.
-Currently she is working on Hothouse, Take the Lead, Me and You and teaching National 5 Dance as part of general workshops.
-She is also working with NYDCS as rehearsal director.
+Gillian has worked on many different projects throughout her time at YDance – Dance in Schools Initiative, Free to Dance, YDance Active, Project Y, Take the Lead and many more.
+She is also NYDCS rehearsal director.

 Gillian is an adrenalin junkie and has bungee jumped, sky dived and swam with sharks.